crockpotveggies/crockpotveggies.github.io/_posts/2014-02-11-leaflet-heat-canvas-heatmap.md

 The above fits on one line easily, and in fact I can inititialize it with a simple <code>L.heatLayer(data).addTo(map)</code>.
 It was just released at the end of January 2014, and I'm hoping the Leaflet's primary developer will continue to work on it.

+Leaflet.heat is based on [SimpleHeat](https://github.com/mourner/simpleheat).
 Grab the files on [Leaflet's GitHub](https://github.com/Leaflet/Leaflet.heat).